bilodroid/ioanna-01/README.md

 # note: I like to keep all my projects, all my files actually, local. it helps me deal with brain clutter (im working on it)
 # for now this repository exists for my application to the fatima fellowship, i hope i get the opportunity to work on more challenges

+# i will always be grateful to Dr. Ioanna Giorgi for the wonderful experience of scrating the surface of my own true capabilities <3

 # Ioanna

 Ioanna is an interactive AI assistant that uses computer vision, speech recognition, and natural language processing to engage in human-like conversations.
 It recognizes faces, detects emotions, and adapts its responses based on user interactions and emotional cues.